-"Without you, I wouldn’t have a place to lay my head.
+"Without you, we wouldn’t have a place to lay our heads.
 I’m more than grateful for everything that everyone here has done for my family."

 Raising kids is tough enough, much less as a single mom during a pandemic.

 Like so many others in our community, Justine and her kids faced many challenges last year.
 Then, the unimaginable happened.
 Justine lost her job, and the family was evicted from their home.

 Losing her job and her home was difficult — but in the midst of the uncertainty of the pandemic, it was especially trying.
 “I was sad, disappointed, and a little angry,” she admits.
 In her heart, though, Justine knew she had no time to feel sorry for herself.
 She needed to find a place for her and the girls to stay — and quickly.

 Out of options, Justine brought her family to Joy House, our shelter for women and children.
 Here, they found a roof over their heads, three meals a day, education and counseling … They found refuge and peace from their anxieties, thanks to the support of friends like you.
 And it wasn’t long before Justine realized that this care means more than shelter and meals — it means the chance to begin rebuilding their lives.